 Some of the hills were so steep that access was impossible in the early days, even with horse-drawn carriages.
 San Francisco’s famous cable cars were one response to the issue.
 Another solution was the building of pedestrian stairways.

 There are reputedly 300 stairways in San Francisco, providing shortcuts between streets at different levels, or leading to otherwise inaccessible peaks.
 Most of them are strictly functional, but some are pleasant walks in themselves, or have their own individual features.
-I have previously written about the steps to the top of Telegraph Hill, but on my recent trip to San Francisco I managed to explore more of the stairways.
+For the tourist, many of them have the added benefit of leading to spectacular views.

 16th Avenue Tiled Steps